ubc-vision/LSENeRF-data-formatter/README.md

 For details of the data just download, see [here](docs/scene-details.md)

 ## formating LSENeRF dataset
-To format our dataset:
+To format a scene in our dataset:
-1. Download a scene from xxx
+1. Download *ecam_intrinsics.json*, *rel_extrinsics* and a scene from xxx
 2. Fill out the fields in format_raw.sh, the fields details are provided in the comments of the shell script
 3. run the below
 ```bash